Anyone's death diminishes me,

 Greg Lastowka, 2015, Rutgers law professor focused on legal issues of online games

-Michael Latham, 2021, early game designer and producer at Activision and Sega
+Michael Latham, 2021, game designer & producer on Eternal Champions, Home Alone

 Katherine Lawrence, 2004, writer and designer at Microprose and other companies